Wolkjes/server/README.md

 <img src="images/api_key.png">

 Now make sure you copy the key, because you won't be able to copy it again.
-When you have your key, you need to go to the "directory" frontend dan naar de directory "src" dan "app" dan "service" en open dan de file "grafana.service.ts" en verander de "Authorization header" naar "Baerer uw_API_key"
+When you have your key, you need to go to the `directory frontend` then to the directory `src` then to `app` then to `service` and open the file `grafana.service.ts` and `lokaal.service.ts` and change the `Authorization header` to `Baerer + uw_API_key`

 ![BaererToken](images/baererToken.png)